florenthey/messages-app/README.md

-# Application for post public or private message
+# Application for post public or private messages

 If the user connects with a nickname, he has access to a page listing the public messages of all users He can write a message in turn by specifying a public or private status